Online XXH3 Hash Calculator

 Chains of algorithms

-In some cases you can need encode string with two or more algorithms.
-For these cases we have introduced chains of algorithms.
-For example if you need to encode string according to this schema md5(sha512(sha1('hello world'))) you can do this by connecting algorithms with a double dash: https://md5calc.com/hash/md5--sha512--sha1/hello+world If you will do this in your address bar you can also use semicolon instead of double dash. https://md5calc.com/hash/md5;sha512;sha1/hello+world Pay attention that semicolon should be encoded in url, so if you use it not in your browser, you should use '%3B' instead https://md5calc.com/hash/md5%3Bsha512%3Bsha1/hello+world Such approach can be also used with "plain" and "json" mode https://md5calc.com/hash/md5--sha512--sha1.plain/hello+world https://md5calc.com/hash/md5;sha512;sha1.json/hello+world
+In some cases, you may need to encode a string using two or more algorithms.
+For these cases, we have introduced chains of algorithms.
+For example, if you need to encode a string according to this schema: md5(sha512(sha1('hello world'))) you can do this by connecting algorithms with a double dash: https://md5calc.com/hash/md5--sha512--sha1/hello+world If you do this in your address bar, you can also use a semicolon instead of a double dash. https://md5calc.com/hash/md5;sha512;sha1/hello+world Note that the semicolon should be encoded in the URL, so if you are not using a browser, you should use '%3B' instead: https://md5calc.com/hash/md5%3Bsha512%3Bsha1/hello+world Such approach can be also used with "plain" and "json" mode https://md5calc.com/hash/md5--sha512--sha1.plain/hello+world https://md5calc.com/hash/md5;sha512;sha1.json/hello+world

 You can also use special chain item "b64d" or "base64decode" to make base64 decode.
 It can help to hash any of not printable characters.
 Example: https://md5calc.com/hash/md5.plain/hello+world https://md5calc.com/hash/b64d--md5.plain/aGVsbG8gd29ybGQ= will be the same: 5eb63bbbe01eeed093cb22bb8f5acdc3